 PVGP CHARITY & MISSION

-In 2017 the PVGP donated a record $350,000 to their charity partners, bringing the 35 year total to $5.1 million.
-These funds directly help individuals in western Pennsylvania affected by autism and intellectual an developmental disabilities.
-Our racer are responsible for a large portion of the donation through their entry fees and many make additional donations.
+In 2017 the PVGP donated $350,000 to their charity partners, bringing the 35 year total to $5.1 million.
+These funds directly help individuals in western Pennsylvania affected by autism and intellectual /developmental disabilities.
+Our racers contribute a large portion of the funds and they make additional donations on their entry forms.
 Thank you!

 The Pittsburgh Vintage Grand Prix’s mission remains the same as when it was established back in 1983 “To host a world-class vintage race event that celebrates our automotive heritage and raises money for charities.”
 Our races in Schenley Park present an opportunity for participants to relive the original spirit of vintage racing that took place on public roads in the 1940′s and 1950′s.
 We promote the preservation in a format that emphasizes a safe and friendly wheel-to-wheel competition with vehicles prepared to their era.